 Tums Regular Strength

-One of the most common and popular Tums, they are the go-to option for anyone who is feeling the pain from high acidity.
+Tums Regular Strength is the most common and popular Tums.
+They are the go-to option for anyone who is feeling the pain from high acidity.

 Available in assorted fruit flavors as well as peppermint, the ingredients list reads as follows: